 Column 1 - The amounts shown in this column should correspond to the amounts shown on U.S. Form 1041, except for Lines 4, 5, 7, and 20.
-Any IRC, Section 1202, exclusions you reported on U.S. Form 1041, Line 20, should be netted against the net gain (loss) from sales or exchanges of property shown on U.S. Form 1041, Lines 4 and 7.
-The resulting net gain (loss) should be reclassified as follows:
+Any IRC, Section 1202, exclusions you reported on U.S. Form 1041, Line 20, should be netted against the net gain or loss from sales or exchanges of property shown on U.S. Form 1041, Lines 4 and 7.
+The resulting net gain or loss should be reclassified as follows:

-Write on Line 4 the net gain (loss) (other than from partnerships and other fiduciaries) from the sale or exchange of property not included in the property IL-1041 Instructions (R-12/99) factor of the business income apportionment formula;

-- Include in Line 5a the net rent and royalty income (loss); - Include in Line 5b the net gain (loss) from partnerships and S corporations, from Illinois Schedule K-1-P; - Include in Line 5c the net gain (loss) from other trusts and estates from Illinois Schedule K-1-T; and - Write on Line 7 the net gain (loss) (other than from partnerships and other fiduciaries) from sales or exchanges of property included in the property factor of the business income apportionment formula.
+- Write on Line 4 the net gain or loss (other than from partnerships and other fiduciaries) from sales or exchanges of nonbusiness property; - Include in Line 5a the net rent and royalty income or loss; - Include in Line 5b the net gain or loss from partnerships and S corporations, from Illinois Schedule K-1-P; - Include in Line 5c the net gain or loss from other trusts and estates from Illinois Schedule K-1-T; and - Write on Line 7 the net gain or loss (other than from partnerships and other fiduciaries) from sales or exchanges of business property.